enso-org/ide/docs/visualizations.md

 Visualizations can be displayed in the following ways:

 - **Attached to nodes**
-  Their input and output ports are not visible in this form.
-They are used only to display the result of the attached node.
+  In this mode, visualizations display the most recent result of the node.
+They behave like an integrated part of the node.
 Whenever you move the node, the visualization moves as well.
-The visualization can be shown this way by selecting nodes by tapping the "space" button.
+This mode can be toggled by tapping the spacebar.

 - **Fullscreen**
-  Similar to the previous mode, but the visualization occupies the full IDE visual space.
-This form can be triggered on a recently selected node (even if many nodes are selected, we remember the last selected one) by either pressing space and keeping it pressed for longer than approx 0.5 s, or by tapping space twice.
-In the former case, the visualization stops being fullscreen whenever we release space, in the later, whenever we press space again.
+  Visualization attached to node can grow (animate) to ocupy full IDE visual space.
+This mode can be triggered on the recently selected node (in case many nodes are selected, the last selected node will be used) by either pressing keeping the spacebar pressed for longer than approx 0.5s, or by tapping it twice.
+In the former case, the visualization shrinks to each original form whenever we release space, in the later, whenever we press space again.

 - **Detached**
-   This form is used to build dashboards and reports.
-You can detach a visualization and place it anywhere you want (we might introduce a special place where you can put such visualizations).
-Think about building a PDF-like report for your supervisor - you want to describe your research there and place some visualizations and widgets (like sliders, which are a visualization as well) inside the text for an interactive experience.
-Please note that a single node can be assigned with multiple visualizations at the same time.
-For example, a node might want to display a map of locations and their list at the same time next to each other.
+  Visualizations attached to nodes can be detached, scaled, and placed freely across the visual canvas (we might introduce a special place where you can put such visualizations).
+This is useful when defining dashboards or reports.
+We also plan to provide a notebook-like experience where you can write text mixed with visualizations (including widgets for an interactive experience).

 - **Widgets**
-  This form behaves just like a node on the stage, but it does not have an expression - it is only the visualization.
-It has input and output ports.
+  In this mode visualizations behave like nodes but do not display expressions.
-  Whenever the input port is connected, it behaves like in the attached mode - it displays the results it gets on the input and passes them to the output port.
-When the input port is not connected, the visualization behaves like a widget, allowing you to produce data to the nodes connected to its output port.
+  They have one input and one output port.
+If the input port is connected, the visualization displays its value and passes its to the output port.
+In case it is not connected, the visualization becomes an interactive widget allowing the user to specify data.
+For example, a map visualization will allow the user to manually pick locations.
+After each change, the new locations will be sent to the output port.
+Under the hood, widgets are represented as nodes and their code lines are assigned with a dedicated "visualization" metadata.
+  Visualizations generate expressions always in the form of `name = data`, where data is a hardcoded data produced from the visualization.
+For example, when user clicks the map to define locations, the data could be a string literal containing locations encoded in JSON.

 ### Choosing a Visualization Type.
 When a new data is provided to a visualization, the visualization registry searches for all visualizations that match it (see visualization registry to learn more).
-For example, when a data of type `[Int]` (list of ints) is produced, all visualizations which map `[Int]`, `[a]`, or a will be found.
+For example, when a data of type `[Int]` (list of ints) is produced, all visualizations which matches `[Int]`, like `[Int]`, `[a]`, or `a` will be found.
 Each type can be associated with a default visualization.
 For example, `[Int]` might define that its default visualization is a plot.
-If no default visualization is defined, a JSON visualization is used by default.
-Next to the visualization view, there is a menu to change the visualization type - it lists all visualization types that match the current data type.
+If no default visualization is defined, a JSON visualization is used.
+Each visualization has a drop-down menu allowinh the user switching to another visualization type.

 ### Active Visualizations
 When visualizations are displayed on the stage, they are not active by default, which means, they do not capture keyboard shortcuts.
-Visualization can be made active after a user clicks on it.
+Visualization becomes active when user clicks it.
 Visualizations are deactivated by clicking in the background of the node editor.
-When a visualization is active, all other elements should be slightly dimmed, or the visualization should get a selection border (to be decided).
+When a visualization is active, all other elements should be slightly dimmed, or the visualization should get a selection border (to be defined).
 Active visualizations capture all keyboard shortcuts, but the space bar presses.
 Fullscreen visualizations are considered active by default.